 Workforce capacity planning

-Workforce capacity planning helps you to work out if you have the right mix and numbers of workers with the right skills and knowledge to implement care and support reform.
+Workforce capacity planning is the process of determining and planning your workforce to ensure that you have the right mix and numbers of staff, with the right skills and knowledge, to meet demand, now and in the future.

 Workforce capacity planning model

 Our ‘Workforce capacity planning model’ can help you to think through workforce capacity issues when implementing care and support reform.